 No THC, No High

 CBD oil is made from hemp, which is a variety of the cannabis plant.
+Only the best part of the plant is used, ensuring you can make the most out of this product.
+When it comes to the remaining part, looking at the benefits of composting cannabis waste will make sure that something good comes out of its remains.
+This is good, and the plant is where the majority of hemp comes from.
 That alone makes many people nervous.
 However, hemp is cannabis that has a very low content of Tetrahydrocannabinol, or THC.
 THC is the compound in cannabis that makes you “high.”
 As a rule, CBD is supposed to have less than 0.3% THC content.
 In other words, CBD oil will not get you high.

 Regulations & the FDA